 Some armed civilians are so unenthusiastic that they won’t initiate close combat.

-Some government troops liked to close with the enemy, e.g. Fletchas and Portuguese conscripts, and are classified as Reckless.
+Some government troops liked to close with the enemy and are classified as Reckless, e.g. Fletchas and Portuguese including conscripts.

-Many insurgents were animists and some, particularly the poorly armed types from early in the war, believed they were magically protected from Portuguese bullets.
+Many insurgents were animists and some, particularly the poorly armed types from early in the war (typically Machete Gangs), believed they were magically protected from Portuguese bullets.
 These troops also count as Reckless.

 African troops were often poorly educated given the sophisticated technology they had available.
 In such situations: